ActivisionGameScience/ags_conda_recipes/README.rst

 and build the package::

     conda build ags_example_py_wrapper-0.1.0

-As always, when building packages, make sure that you have run ``source deactivate`` beforehand so that you are in the root environment.

 The new package can be copied to your behind-the-firewall conda repository like the others.